Nicole Sova

 Ohio University Baker Center has a food pantry that is open whenever the facility is open.
 The food is donated by the community and served the community.
 The shelves are often stocked full of food for those in need to take.

 *If you are at Ohio University, Theta Tau (the engineering fraternity) is hosting a food drive until December 8th.
-There are boxes located in the ARC atrium and Stocker lobby; items will be donated to the Athens County Food Pantry.*
+There are boxes located in the ARC atrium and Stocker lobby; items will be donated to the Athens County Food Pantry.* - Volunteer your time.

 Community dinners and other community events that provide free meals are often in need of volunteers to prepare, serve, and clean up after the meals.

-This upcoming holiday season, find a local community Thanksgiving or Christmas dinner and volunteer.
+This upcoming holiday season, find a local community Thanksgiving or Christmas dinner and volunteer. - Seek out other ways to get involved.

 If you’re a member of a university community, contact any organization associated with the College and University Food Bank Alliance.